ippontech/blog-usa/posts/feedback-keycloak-high-availability-in-cloud-environment-aws-part-3.md

     _where:_

-1. `$RESULT_CONTAINER_DIR` represent the name of a repository which will be the same for every client that are related to the same run,
+1. `$RESULT_CONTAINER_DIR` is the name of the result directory which will be the same for every client that are related to the same run,
-2. `$(uuid)` generate a unique sub repository to avoid writing the same file,
+2. `$(uuid)` generates a unique sub repository to avoid writing the same file,
-3. `$DESC` is the description of the scenario and of what we want to test (for instance: T3A.small - shard 2 - start 3 EC2 - upscale 39p - no affinity etc…), try to be exhaustive here it will be mandatory to understand well all the context of the test later,
+3. `$DESC` is the description of the scenario and of what we want to test (for instance: T3A.small - shard 2 - start 3 EC2 - upscale 39p - no affinity etc…), it’s important to be as exhaustive as possible here because it will help to understand better the whole context of the test in the future,
 4. the `$JAVA_OPTS` will contain all the parameters used by your Scala script if any (for instance you can parameterize the number of users, duration, protocols, domain name, pause duration etc.)
-*   For the reporting command that will generate our report index.html:
+*   For generating our index.html report:

     ```shell
     gatling -ro $RESULT_CONTAINER_DIR